mapstruct/mapstruct.org/news/2015-06-11-mapstruct-1_0_0_CR1-has-landed.md

 ### What's next?

 With CR 1 out, MapStruct 1.0 Final is getting in sight!
-Based on bugs reported against CR1, we may either do another CR in two or three weeks or go straight to the Final.
+Based on the number of bugs reported against CR1, we may either do another CR in two or three weeks or go straight to the Final.
+In parallel work on the MapStruct [Eclipse plug-in](https://github.com/mapstruct/mapstruct-eclipse) continues.
+We plan to do a first Alpha release of that very soon.
 Stay tuned!

 Finally, some useful links: